cpszit/cs-bme-hu-icpc/_posts/2023-09-28-icpc-hungary-registration.md

 **The top 2 eligible teams from BME advance to the next round.**

-The CERC will be held between 8-10 December, 2023 in Ljubljana, Slovenia, by the [University of Ljubljana, Faculty of Computer and Information Science](https://maps.app.goo.gl/w745vg7XRnDmQxbe9).
+The CERC will be held between 2023 December 8-10 in Ljubljana, Slovenia, by the [University of Ljubljana, Faculty of Computer and Information Science](https://maps.app.goo.gl/w745vg7XRnDmQxbe9).

 [https://cerc.acm.si/](https://cerc.acm.si/)